Use a Cover Letter Checklist to Ace Your Job Applications

 Check out Teal’s Cover Letter Checklist.

 Creating an exceptional cover letter shouldn't be hard.
-In fact, it can be easy when using Teal’s AI functionality within the Resume Builder.
+In fact, it can be easy when using Teal’s AI functionality within the AI Resume Builder.

 Add your professional history once by either uploading an existing resume or importing your LinkedIn profile, and your information will be stored in your Career History to pick and choose from when customizing your job application assets.
-Then, merge your information and a job description from your Job Tracker to quickly generate multiple versions of your cover letter and resume for each job.
+Then, merge your information and a job description from your Job Application Tracker to quickly generate multiple versions of your cover letter and resume for each job.

 Use Teal’s tools to make your job search more impactful and speed up your creation process to land your dream job faster.